Ella Richards

 Ella Rose Richards is an English model.
 She is the daughter of Lucie de la Falaise and Marlon Richards, the son of Keith Richards.

+Early life

 Richards was born in New York City.
 For the first six years of her life, she lived with her parents in Soho.
 After 9/11, they left America.
 She was educated at Lavant House School near Chichester.

+Career

 In 2015, Richards became the face of Burberry.
 In May 2022, she launched the Ella Jean, a sustainable denim collection with DL1961.
 In 2024, she became the face of the watch and jewelry brand Piaget.

+Personal life

+Richards announced in March 2026 that she is expecting her first child.